YannRaulet/projetCpp1/README.md

 Realization in pairs of a graphic application offering the user the possibility of :
-- List private and/or professional contacts
+- List private and/or professional contacts.
-- Search by Name
+- Search by Name.
-- Add a contact of any type
+- Add a contact of any type.

 ---------------------------------------------------------